MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

         :::image type="content" source="media/qs-tutor/ul-see-warnmessage.png" alt-text="Testing a warning message for the General label":::

     1. Pretend that you're a user who has mistakenly tried to email something that was labeled **General**.
-In this case, you want to heed the warning, so click **Cancel**.
+In this case, you want to heed the warning, so select **Cancel**.

         Your email is not sent, but remains open so that you can either change the content or the label.

     1. There's no need to make any changes, and you can decide that the content is appropriate to send.
-Click **Send** again.
-This time, when the warning appears, click **Confirm and Send**.
+Select **Send** again.
+This time, when the warning appears, select **Confirm and Send**.

         The email is sent.